jghoman/ccoss-airflow-workshop-2019/dev_env_en.md

 Next, run `docker exec -ti ci_airflow-testing_run_a61fb503e71a /bin/bash` to be dropped into a bash shell in the container.

+TODO: run the scheduler? default test and example dags are on.
 ### Creating your first DAG
 Let's create our first dag!
 Let's make a small DAG that will echo `Hola Mundo`.
 We'll be using the `airflow/example_dags/tutorial.py`